 One of the many joys of heli-skiing, compared to resort skiing, is that it takes place in small groups, which provides a greatly enhanced skiing experience.

 Like many other activities, the quality of your skiing experience is a question of numbers.
 The smaller the guest-to-guide ratio, the more personal attention each person gets, and therefore, the more benefits they will draw from their ski trip.
-There is more time for each skier to spend with the guide, and the time you spend with them will involve much more personal interactions and detailed instruction.
+There is more time for each skier to spend with the guide, and the time you spend with them will involve much more personal interaction and detailed instruction.

 There is also less waiting with small groups.
 No matter how skilled the skiers in the group, larger groups mean longer waiting times.
 With a small group, it’s easier for everyone to stay together, which actually makes skiing more of a group-friendly activity than it would normally be.